Shmouse/Pegasus/README.md

 5. Run the pegasus.py file with `sudo python3 pegasus.py`.

 ### Options
-`--d` or `--debug` - Puts Pegasus into debug mode, will display dBm values across the whole range so it their changes can be easily monitored.
+`--d` or `--debug` - Puts Pegasus into debug mode, will display dBm values across the whole range so their changes can be easily monitored.